 For the third year in a row, “work-life balance” maintains pole position as the top employee value proposition (EVP) driver for talent in Singapore, surpassing “attractive salary and benefits”.

-Randstad Singapore’s annual employer brand research shows a year-on-year analysis of how workforce expectations have evolved, guiding employers on how to refine and strengthen their talent strategy in an increasingly complex talent landscape.
+Randstad Singapore’s annual employer brand research shows a year-on-year analysis of how workforce expectations have evolved, guiding employers on how to refine and strengthen their talent and employer brand strategy in an increasingly complex talent landscape.
 In 2025, the study surveyed 2522 respondents based in Singapore.

 Today’s workforce has a wider set of expectations than ever before, with employees seeking not just fair pay, but also meaningful support and a sense of equity from their organisations.
 As salary packages and benefits become increasingly competitive, work-life balance is emerging as a key factor that sets employers apart.
 With flexible work arrangements and alternative income sources now common, companies that prioritise work-life balance are better positioned to attract and retain top talent in a rapidly evolving job market.